Close Search

 Symphony Space is a contracted DOE vendor.

-We look forward to welcoming you and your students to our beautiful theater to experience the music, dance, and storytelling of cultures from around the world.
+We look forward to welcoming you and your students to our beautiful theater to experience the music, dance, and storytelling of cultures from around the world!
 For more information about bringing Global Arts to your school community, visit Global Arts and contact us.

-Native American Music, Dance and Storytelling, January 21 & 22, 2026
+Native American Music, Dance & Storytelling, November 19, 2026

 Native American dancer, Marie Ponce, performs at Symphony Space with arms outstretched to sides.